-Many universities want to reduce their carbon dioxide (CO2) emissions.
-However, that’s not so easy, given that a whole range of factors determine carbon emissions, including mobility, waste and energy consumption.
-Even cows appear to have a negative effect on the greenhouse effect.
-So an insight into CO2 emissions is extremely important.
-How can universities collate and analyse the available information, and thereby gain the insight needed for improvement measures?
+Many universities are eager to decrease their campus carbon footprint.
+However, reducing carbon dioxide (CO2) emissions is challenging given the myriad of factors influencing carbon emissions, such as transportation, waste management, and energy consumption.
+Interestingly, even cowse seem to have a adverse impact on the greenhouse effect.
+So, understanding CO2 emissions is extremely important.
+But how can universities collate and analyse the available information to gain the insights needed to implement improvement measures?

 The issue of sustainability has been high on the agenda of many bodies for years, including educational institutions.
 That’s why government, colleges and universities have joined forces to reduce carbon dioxide emissions significantly before 2020.
 By taking on a greener image, universities also hope to attract students.